mahouboy23/IB-notes/Computer science exploration.md

 `// boundariesController.js  exports.addBoundary = async (req, res) => {     // Implementation for adding a new grade boundary };  exports.updateBoundary = async (req, res) => {     // Implementation for updating an existing grade boundary };  exports.deleteBoundary = async (req, res) => {     // Implementation for deleting a grade boundary };  exports.getBoundariesByClass = async (req, res) => {     // Implementation for fetching grade boundaries by class };`

+*Note* : add all the operations we will need crud and other so that we can implement all the features and when we do the logic nothing will be missing or incomplete.
 ## 3. Define routes for `GradeBoundaries` in `boundariesRoute.js`

 javascript